 Besides having valid insurance, it’s also essential to check with your tour operator if he is working with KSAR.
 Upon arrival in Tanzania, you as a climber must fill in a form known as the climbing manifest.
 “The climbing manifest is a list of those climbing the mountain with names, date of birth, nationality, insurance company and policy number”, Braun explains, “that data is given to us, so we have the information we need in case of an emergency.”

-Update since March 2020: The KSAR helicopter has been temporarily out of service.
+Update 2020: Please note the KSAR helicopter service is no longer operating.
 There are currently no helicopters available for emergency evacuations on Mount Kilimanjaro.

 When and how is the evacuation procedure started?